fi3ework/react-resume/README.md

 ## Usage

-1. Left click on a text to edit it.
+- Left click on a text to edit it.
-2. Right click on a item in a list to popup the menu, you can add an item or move up / move down / delete the clicked item.
+- Right click on a item in a list to popup the menu, you can add an item or move up / move down / delete the clicked item.
-3. Component with picture can load local image by left clicking itself or the hover button.
+- Component with picture can load local image by left clicking itself or the hover button.

+## Syntax

+- Link: use markdown syntax `[]()` to input a link directly.

 ## Develop